ThatCrazyDcGuy/AE-5900_Remote_v1/README.md

 For audio i just use a usb Soundcard, some components and mumble on my raspberry and my phone.

 To be clear: That will work on most cb-radios which are controlled by buttons available on microphone.
-But it is tested on the Albrecht AE5900.
+It is just tested on the Albrecht AE5900.

 ## A picture will say more than your wife